|Elliott Sound Products||Project 106|

 It is important to avoid the need for high power resistors and (rotary) switches with high current rated contacts, especially since the latter can be very difficult to obtain.
 It is also important to minimise the cost.

 Although the circuit may appear complex, it isn't really, but it does test devices at a specified (and fixed) collector current - this is the way that it should be done, but most circuits don't.
-It is far simpler to fix the base current and measure collector current, but matching devices based on collector current becomes virtually impossible with the latter (simpler) method.
+It is far simpler to fix the base current and measure collector current, but matching devices based on collector current becomes virtually impossible with the fixed base current method.

 Note that the supply is 20V DC.
 The connection points shown indicate positive and negative, and do not mean or imply a dual supply - only the polarity of the connections.
 Unmarked resistors are 0.25W.
 Q2, a power Darlington, has been included as a buffer to minimise voltage (and therefore current) variations when DUTs with a low hFE are being tested.
 SW1 to SW7 should be rated at a minimum of 2A DC.